Endometrial Cancer

 The cause of endometrial cancer is mostly unknown.
 The following factors may increase a woman’s risk of developing the disease.
 Many relate to having higher levels of estrogen.

-• Endometrial hyperplasia – Endometrial hyperplasia is an increased growth of the endometrium.
+- Endometrial hyperplasia – Endometrial hyperplasia or endometrial intraepithelial neoplasia is an increased growth of the endometrium.
 Cell growth can cause the uterus to thicken.
-This is not cancer but, in rare cases, it can increase the risk for cancer.
+This is not cancer but, it is associated with an increased risk of endometrial cancer.

 Signs & Symptoms